-Residence permit & Residence title: We clarify the 6 most important questions!
+Settlement permit & residence title: We clarify the 6 most important questions!

-The settlement permit is a residence title for individuals who are not from the EU or the European Economic Area (EEA).
-In residence law, a distinction is made between temporary and permanent residence titles.
-The settlement permit and the EU long-term residence permit are the only two indefinite residence titles in the Residence Act.
+The settlement permit is a residence title for persons who do not come from the EU or the European Economic Area (EEA).
+A distinction is made in residence law between temporary and permanent residence permits.
+The settlement permit and the EU permanent residence permit are the only two permanent residence titles in the Residence Act.

 Do you need help applying for the right residence permit?
 We are here for you.
 Contact us by e-mail: ko*****@********um.de or by telephone on: +49 (0) 221 598 13 594

-The settlement permit exists in various variants with different conditions for issuance, which mainly depend on the type of previous residence permit.
-To obtain a settlement permit, the applicant must be employed and be able to fully, predominantly, or significantly secure the livelihood of all family members living in Germany, such as children and spouses.
+The settlement permit is available in different variants with different conditions of issue, which depend primarily on the type of previous residence permit.
+In order to obtain a settlement permit, the applicant must be gainfully employed and thus be able to secure the livelihood of all family members living in Germany, such as children and spouses, either entirely, predominantly or for the most part.

-Further requirements for issuance include, for example, knowledge of the German language, basic knowledge of the legal and social system and living conditions in Germany, sufficient housing, or, if necessary, permits required to practice a profession in Germany.
+Other prerequisites for obtaining a permit are, for example, knowledge of the German language, basic knowledge of the legal and social order and living conditions in Germany, sufficient living space or any permits required to practice a profession in Germany.

-In this article, we provide an overview of the various residence titles and variants of the settlement permit, as well as the different conditions for issuance and privileges of each variant of the settlement permit.
+In this article, we provide an overview of the different residence titles and variants of the settlement permit as well as the different conditions and privileges of the individual variants of the settlement permit.

-The term residence title refers to a series of residence documents that allow certain nationals to enter and stay in Germany.
-Such a residence title is required for entry and stay in Germany according to § 4 Para.
-1 AufenthG.
+The term residence permit refers to a series of residence documents with which certain nationals are permitted to enter and reside in Germany.
+Such a residence permit is issued in accordance with § Section 4 (1) AufenthG required for entry and residence in Germany.

-The residence title is mainly required by individuals from so-called third countries.
-Third countries are all states outside the European Union and the European Economic Area (EEA).
-In addition to the EU member states, this includes Iceland, Liechtenstein, Norway, and Switzerland.
-All other states are third countries and require such a residence title.
+The residence permit is primarily required by persons from so-called third countries.
+Third countries are all countries outside the European Union and the European Economic Area (EEA).
+In addition to the EU member states, this also includes Iceland, Liechtenstein, Norway and Switzerland.
+All other countries are third countries and require such a residence permit.

-EU and EEA citizens as well as Swiss nationals with freedom of movement rights do not require a visa for entry or a residence permit to stay in Germany.
-However, there are also residence documents available for EU and EEA citizens, such as the certificate of permanent residence, the residence card, and the permanent residence card, as well as for Swiss nationals, the residence permit-CH.
+EU and EEA citizens entitled to freedom of movement as well as Swiss citizens do not require a visa for entry or a residence permit to stay in Germany.
+However, there are also residence documents for EU and EEA citizens, such as the certificate of permanent residence, the residence card and the permanent residence card, as well as the residence permit-CH for Swiss nationals.

-In § 4 Abs.1 AufenthG, various residence permits are mentioned.
-A distinction is made between indefinite and limited residence permits.
+In § 4 para.
+1 AufenthG, various residence titles are mentioned.
+A distinction is made between permanent and temporary residence permits.

-Residence permits for asylum seekers, temporary residence permits for individuals awaiting a decision on their residence permit application, tolerated stay, and border crossing certificates are not considered residence permits.
+The Aufenthaltsgestattung for asylum seekers, the Fiktionsbescheinigung for persons awaiting a decision on their application for a residence permit, the Duldung and the Grenzübertrittsbescheinigung are not residence permits.

 Residence permit